 Basic research for next-generation technologies

 Computer science, electrical engineering and information technology impact all aspects of modern life.
-We study and investigate a wide range of issues, and we are good at it.
+We at the University of Stuttgart study and investigate a wide range of issues, and we are good at it.
 Our reputation as a stand-out research faculty is reflected in our good external funding rankings.
 Among some of the issues and challenges we deal with are:

 - How can telecommunications reliability be improved?